bingjie6/tswd-portfolio/visualizing-government-debt.md

 # Visualizing Government Debt

 ## Part one: Working with web-based visualization tools and data
+In this part, I explored data using a web-based visualization tool provided by the OECD website.
+The goal is to interact with a dataset, experiment with visualizations (e.g., a bar chart on government debt), and customize the chart by selecting specific countries or years.
+After experimenting, I downloaded the resulting chart as a .png file, embedded it onto this portfolio page, and ensured it displayed correctly.

 ![General Government Debt](general-government-debt.png)
 > Data Source <a href="https://www.oecd.org/en/data/indicators/general-government-debt.html">OECD</a>

-In this part, I explored data using a web-based visualization tool provided by the OECD website.
-The goal is to interact with a dataset, experiment with visualizations (e.g., a bar chart on government debt), and customize the chart by selecting specific countries or years.
-After experimenting, I downloaded the resulting chart as a .png file, embed it onto this portfolio page, and ensure it displays correctly.

 ## Part two: Working with Tableau
+Here, I take the same OECD dataset and use Tableau Desktop to create more advanced visualizations.
+I'm able to connect to the dataset, build a highlight table, and visualize the debt-to-GDP ratio over time.
+After sorting data, applying custom colors, and filtering unnecessary elements, I learned how to use Tableau to build meaningful visuals, which were then embedded into this portfolio page by generating an embed code.

 <div class='tableauPlaceholder' id='viz1725741054422' style='position: relative'>
     <noscript>
         <a href='#'>